dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/README.md

 | João Marques | 90865 | |
 | Miguel Azinheira | 98725 | |

+---
-## Main responsabilities list
+## Main responsabilities list:
+---
 ### A
 2 person: read the code, infer structure from code, where are the dependencies ? (try finding a tool for reverse engineering)
 #### FOR NOW:
-- Produce a module-view document:
+- Produce a module-view document `(Possibly uses-style since we have access to DSM and Dependency Flow Graph (both available in documentations/pictures), for more Module-Styles - page 65 of DSA - six important module styles)`:
 1. Make an easily understood and organized module diagram
 2. Write an element catalogue (what each module is and it's properties)
 3. Specify each elements interfaces (what each module's interface (if there's one) offers)